pydicom/dicom-containers/README.md

 singularity run --bind /path/on/host:/data dcm.img [COMMANDS] --output=/data
 ```

 Notice that I am outputting to `/data` in the container, which is mounted at `/path/to/host` on my local machine.

+## Pydicom Tools
+Python is installed at `/opt/conda` and added to the path, so if you shell into the image and run python, you should be able to easily import both and get started with pydicom.
+The minimal installation has been done for both [pydicom](https://www.github.com/pydicom/pydicom) and [pynetdicom3](https://www.github.com/pydicom/pynetdicom3) and if there is a library or other dependency missing, please [post an issue](https://www.github.com/pydicom/pydicom-container/issues).

 ### Singularity Hub